seek-oss/skuba/docs/deep-dives/pnpm.md

 ## Background

-**skuba** serves a wrapper for numerous developer tools such as TypeScript, Jest, Prettier & ESLint, abstracting the dependency management of those packages across SEEK projects.
+**skuba** serves as a wrapper for numerous developer tools such as TypeScript, Jest, Prettier & ESLint, abstracting the dependency management of those packages across SEEK projects.
 When you are using **skuba**,
 you do not need to declare these packages as direct `devDependencies`.